OxfordHED/rixs_nn_analysis/README.md

-# STEP: Interpretable Extraction of underlying Physics with robust Machine Learning
+# STEP: Extraction of underlying Physics with robust Machine Learning
 This repository is the official implementation of "STEP: Interpretable Extraction of underlying Physics with robust Machine Learning".